 |Distance||678 miles (1094 km)|

-Travel between Amsterdam, Netherlands and Warsaw, Poland by train is: Fully open.
+Travel by train between Amsterdam, Netherlands and Warsaw, Poland is: Unrestricted.

-The information above was last checked on 5/15/22.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Amsterdam to Warsaw before traveling.
+The above information was last checked on 3/22/23.
+Remember to check the latest COVID-19 travel safety regulations for your train from Amsterdam to Warsaw closer to your date of departure here

-Return travel from Poland to Netherlands is: Fully open.
+Return travel from Poland to Netherlands is: Unrestricted.

-Entry into Netherlands is allowed for: Entry is fully open for citizens and permanent residents of Poland
+Entry into Netherlands is allowed for: Entry is unrestricted for citizens and permanent residents of Poland

 Requirements for reentering: